jenkinsci/service-now-plugin/README.md

   * `instance` - Instance of service-now to connect to (https://<instance>.service-now.com)
 * `credentialsId` - Jenkins credentials for Username with Password credentials or Vault Role Credentials, if including `vaultConfiguration` below

+If using proxy then the serivceNowConfiguration must be extended with each call.
+The extended serviceNowConfiguration then looks like this:

+* `serviceNowConfiguration`
+  * `instance` - Instance of service-now to connect to (https://<instance>.service-now.com)
+  * `useProxy` - Set to true, if proxy connection is requested.
+If `httpProxyHost` and `httpProxyPort` it will try to pick up the system configurations for the proxy.
+  * `httpProxyHost` - The proxy host to be used for making the service now API call
+  * `httpProxyPort` - The proxy post

+Following are all the commands samples, extended with proxy calls.

 #### Optional Parameters

 `vaultConfiguration`